Redshift and Blueshift Explained - How We Know Disance to Far-Off Objects

 Redshift and Blueshift are visible effects of the Doppler effect which you may have heard when a siren approaches and passes you by.

 Redshift and Blueshift are visible effects of the Doppler effect.
 You have probably witnessed the Doppler effect yourself.
 The best example is a siren coming towards you fast.
-As it approaches the siren is a much higher pitch than when it passes and is moving away from you.
+As it approaches, the siren has a much higher pitch than when it passes and moves away from you.
 This corresponds with an increase in frequency.
-This is demonstrated in the video below.

 The same thing happens with light.
-As an object moves towards us the wavelength is altered so that it shifts towards the blue end of the spectum.
-As the object moves away from us the light is "stretched" towards the red.
+As an object moves towards us, the wavelength is altered so that it shifts towards the blue end of the spectrum.
+The light is "stretched" towards the red as the object moves away from us.
 The shifts we can observe occur in the change of position in the spectral lines.

 History of Redshift and Blueshift

-The Doppler effect is named after Christian Andreas Doppler who offered the first known physical explanation for the phenomenon in 1842.
-The hypothesis was tested and confirmed for sound waves by the Dutch scientist Christoph Hendrik Diederik Buys Ballot in 1845.
+The Doppler effect is named after Christian Andreas Doppler, who offered the first known physical explanation for the phenomenon in 1842.
+The Dutch scientist Christoph Hendrik Diederik Buys Ballot tested and confirmed the hypothesis for sound waves in 1845.

-The first doppler redshift was described in 1848 by French physicist Armand-Hippolyte-Louis Fizeau, who pointed to the shift in spectral lines seen in stars as being due to the Doppler effect.
+The first Doppler redshift was described in 1848 by French physicist Armand-Hippolyte-Louis Fizeau, who pointed to the shift in spectral lines seen in stars due to the Doppler effect.
 The effect is sometimes called the "Doppler-Fizeau effect".
 In 1868, British astronomer William Huggins was the first to determine the velocity of a star moving away from the Earth by this method.

 Looking for Redshift in Spectra

-The spectrum of light coming from a distant object can be measured through spectroscopy.
-To determine the redshift features in the spectrum (such as absorption lines, emission lines, or other variations in light intensity) are searched for and if found compared with known features in the spectrum of various elements.
+The spectrum of light from a distant object can be measured through spectroscopy.
+To determine the redshift features in the spectrum (such as absorption lines, emission lines, or other variations in light intensity) are searched for and, if found, compared with known features in the spectrum of various elements.
 A very common element in space is hydrogen.

-In the diagram above you can see two spectra.
-One from out Sun (a known spectra - we know each of the absorption lines) and one from a supercluster of distant galaxies.
-When we compare the two we see a correlation between the Hydrogen lines of the Sun and of the distant galaxies, the only difference is that the absorption lines in the galaxies are all moved up (towards the red).
-This indicates a redshift and we can tell that the galaxies are moving away from us (or we are moving away from the galaxies).
+In the diagram above, you can see two spectra.
+One is from our Sun (known spectra - we know each absorption line), and the other is from a supercluster of distant galaxies.
+When we compare the two, we see a correlation between the Hydrogen lines of the Sun and the distant galaxies; the only difference is that the absorption lines in the galaxies are all moved up (towards the red).
+This indicates a redshift, and we can tell that the galaxies are moving away from us (or that we are moving away from them).

 Calculation of Redshift and Blueshift

-Once we find a known spectral line we can work out it's wavelength in the spectra.
+Once we find a known spectral line, we can determine its wavelength in the spectra.
 We can then use this to calculate the exact redshift.

-From the graphic above we can take the Hydrogen Alpha emission line at 656.2 nm.
-We can then calculate the wavelength from the observed spectra based on the spectrum (for this example the observed line is at 675 nm).
+From the graphic above, we can see that the Hydrogen Alpha emission line is 656.2 nm.
+We can then calculate the wavelength from the observed spectra based on the spectrum (for this example, the observed line is at 675 nm).
 We can then use a simple equation to calculate the redshift value.

 Equation 27 - Redshift